nbeddows/meen/README.md

 MachEmu uses CMake (3.28 is the minimum version required) for its build system and has been tested on both Window 10 and Ubuntu 23.10.

 Open cmake-gui (feel free to use command line cmake, but the remainder of this readme will use cmake-gui).
-Set the source code text field to the mach-emu directory and binary directory for the build files.
+Set the source code text field to the mach-emu directory and the binaries text field to a desired directory for the build files.

 Click configure and choose Visual Studio 16 or 17 for Windows or Unix Makefiles for Linux (if prompted to create the build directory, accept), then click generate.